 Altering consumer behaviour

 One of the most common items seen in both rivers and oceans are plastic bottles and drinks cans.
-Efficient deposit schemes can ensure that drinks bottles and cans are recycled (or even re-used) instead of ending up in the sea and other places where they don’t belong.
-Several countries in Europe have such schemes already.
+Efficient deposit schemes can ensure that containers are recycled (or even re-used) instead of ending up in the sea, and other places where they don’t belong.
+Several countries in Europe have deposit schemes already.
 In Germany such a system has existed for many years, and the recycling percentage is 97%.
-The equivalent number in the UK is at present 43%, according to The Guardian, but the British government has finally seen the light and proposed a deposit scheme in England earlier this year.
+The equivalent number in the UK is at present 43%, according to The Guardian.

 Turning waste into energy

-In my opinion, we should therefore be careful not to get caught up in focusing solely on reducing plastic use at all costs, we need to look at the bigger picture.
-With proper recycling systems that make it easy for customers to sort their waste, deposit schemes and ways of turning waste into energy; single-use plastic need not continue to be the same huge problem it is today.
-I am not saying we shouldn’t try and reduce the use of plastic, I just believe it will be counterproductive if we focus too narrowly, and in the process potentially increase other problems like hunger and biodiversity loss.
+In my opinion, we should be careful not to get caught up in focusing solely on reducing single-use plastic at all costs, we need to look at the bigger picture.
+With proper recycling systems that make it easy for customers to sort their waste, deposit schemes and ways of turning waste into energy – single-use plastic need not coninue being the same huge problem it is today.
+I am not saying we shouldn’t try and reduce the use of plastic, or get manufacturers to take greater responsibility for their products.
+I just believe it will be counterproductive if we focus too narrowly, and in the process potentially increase other problems like hunger and biodiversity loss.